xraypy/xraylarch/doc/xafs/diffkk.rst

 algorithm to compute the differential (i.e. difference between the data and the tabulated :math:`f''(E)`) Kramers-Kronig transform.
 This algorithm is described in :cite:ts:`Ohta:88`.
-This implementation casts the MacLaurin series algorithm in vectorized form using numpy, so it is reasonably fast -- not quite as fast as the original Fortran diffKK program, but certainly speedy enough for interactive data processing.
+This implementation casts the MacLaurin series algorithm in vectorized form using NumPy, so it is reasonably fast -- not quite as fast as the original Fortran diffKK program, but certainly speedy enough for interactive data processing.